rhobs/observability-operator/docs/developer.md

 instructions to synchronize from upstream.

-When a new downstream version is available (e.g. `v0.69.0-rhobs1`), you need to update these 2 filesand replace the old version by the new one:
+When a new downstream version is available (e.g. `v0.69.0-rhobs1`), you need to update these 2 files and replace the old version by the new one:

 * `go.mod`
 * `deploy/dependencies/kustomization.yaml`